 Author Tract: It's hardly subtle that what Max Brooks likes survives the war and what he doesn't like is destroyed or changed up, such as modern-day China being a first-rate failure that propagated the infection further, the unnecessary, wasteful spending of billions of dollars on things that don't work at all in the US Military, and Paris Hilton getting eaten.

-Arab Israeli Conflict: Settled by the zombie invasion, by virtue of many involved parties being dead or infected, and Israel making peace by inviting in Palestinians previously in Israeli territory, with strict but fair conditions.
+Arab-Israeli Conflict: Settled by the zombie invasion, by virtue of many involved parties being dead or infected (Iran and Pakistan destroyed each other in nuclear warfare, Palestine and Egypt became completely overrun, and hard-line, ultraconservative Jews who didn't want to share space with non-Jews rebelled, and were quickly crushed), and Israel making peace by inviting in Palestinians previously in Israeli territory, with strict but fair conditions.
 Even that didn't stop people from trying to carry out the war, and Israel suffered daily mortar attacks, but those decreased as the zombies began swarming in.

 Awesome, but Impractical: Most of the weapons the US Army uses at Yonkers.
 They use "Shock and Awe" weaponry against the zombies, which is ineffective against them, in addition to a combat system for infantry that allows you to hear and see everything your buddies are seeing.
 This does nothing for morale when it is stated that the aerial recon showed a horde of zombies millions strong marching out of New York when they were already having a lot of trouble against the front ranks.
 Also, a soldier is ambushed and torn apart outside a house, and his camera gets all of the action.
 This stuff, along with a plan that ignores much of the good terrain, written by armchair generals who had spent decades preparing for World War III with the Soviets, allows the army to be slaughtered.
 This happens all over the world, apparently—South Korea had a similar incident at Inchon.

-MHTELS (Mobile Tactical High Energy Laser) and Zeus, anti-missile and laser based minesweeper technology, respectively.
-Terribly inefficient for anti-zombie work, as they take forever to kill organic targets, but make for great propaganda footage, because their heads boil apart.
+MHTELS (Mobile Tactical High Energy Laser) and Zeus, anti-missile and anti-mine technology, respectively.
+Terribly inefficient for anti-zombie work, as they take forever to kill organic targets, but make for great propaganda footage, because they make heads boil apart.

 Also, the guy early in the outbreak who fights the zombies by strapping on some rollerblades and attempts to mow down zombies with a meat cleaver attached to a hockey stick.
 He doesn't make it home, as he gets tripped by a zombie, is dragged into a sewer by his ponytail, and then gets mocked by Paris Hilton after a news camera catches it.